Haute-Garonne: Geography

 Haute-Garonne is part of the current region of Occitanie and is surrounded by the departments of Hautes-Pyrénées, Gers, Tarn-et-Garonne, Tarn, Aude, and Ariège.
 It also borders Spain in the south (province of Lleida and province of Huesca).
 According to the Köppen climate classification, the department has a mix of humid subtropical, oceanic, subarctic, and polar climates.

 The department is crossed by the upper course of the Garonne river (hence the name) for nearly 200 km.
 The borders of the department follow the river.
 The Garonne enters France from Spain at the town of Fos, and goes through Toulouse and leaves the department.
 The extreme south of the department lies in the Pyrenees mountain range and is very mountainous.
 The highest elevation is the Peak of Perdiguère, at 3,222 m above sea level.

 Demographics

-The inhabitants of the department are called Haut-Garonnais.
+The inhabitants of the department are called Haut-Garonnais in French.
 The greatest population concentration is around Toulouse, in the north, while the southern area of the department is sparsely populated.
-Overall the department had a population of 1.4 million as of the 2019 census, with 55% of the population under the age of 40, and 16% between the ages of 20 and 29, and only 45% of the population is over the age 40.
+Overall the department had a population of 1.47 million as of 2023, with 55% of the population under the age of 40, and 16% between the ages of 20 and 29, and only 45% of the population is over the age 40.
 This youthful demographic is due in part to Toulouse being a major university town.
 The department has also seen significant migration from other parts of the country.

 Principal towns

 The most populous commune is Toulouse, the prefecture.
-As of 2019, there were eight communes with more than 15,000 inhabitants:
+As of 2023, there were ten communes with more than 15,000 inhabitants: